joshgallantt/Mercury/README.md

 # Mercury

-A easy to use type-aware HTTP networking library for Swift with built-in JSON encoding/decoding, comprehensive error handling, and powerful testing capabilities.
+An easy to use HTTP networking library for Swift with built-in JSON encoding/decoding, comprehensive error handling, and powerful testing capabilities.

 ## Features